MichalLytek/type-graphql/docs/complexity.md

           // Using fieldConfigEstimator is mandatory to make it work with type-graphql fieldConfigEstimator(),
           // This will assign each field a complexity of 1 if no other estimator
           // returned a value.
-We can define the default value for field not explicitly annotated simpleEstimator({
+We can define the default value for fields not explicitly annotated simpleEstimator({
             defaultComplexity: 1,
           }),